ethantkoenig/lotsoffiles2/content/kt/son.md

 ## Translation Suggestions: ##

-* In most occurrences of this term, it is best to translate "son" using the literal term in the language that is used to refer to a son.
+* It may be necessary to use different terms for each of the various uses of "son" in order to  communicate them accurately.
-* When translating the term "Son of God," the project language's common term for "son" should be used.
+* When translating the term "Son of God," however, your language's common term for "son" should be used.
-* When used to refer to a descendant rather than a direct son, the term "descendant" could be used, as in referring to Jesus as the "descendant of David" or in genealogies where sometimes "son" refers to a male descendant, not an actual son.
+* When used to refer to a descendant who is more distant than a direct son, a term such as "descendant" could be used.
+For example, rather than referring to Jesus as the "son of David" it may be more clear to say "descendant of David," and in genealogies where "son" refers to a distant male descendant, the most natural term should be used.
 * Sometimes "sons" can be translated as "children," when both males and females are being referred to.
 For example, "sons of God" could be translated as "children of God" since this expression also includes girls and women.
 * The figurative expression "son of" could also be translated as "someone who has the characteristics of" or "someone who is like" or "someone who has" or "someone who acts like."